 God knew what He wanted with humanity far before He even breathed the Big Bang.
-All of creation was done for Jesus and by Jesus, and that makes the story of creation that much more beautiful, colorful, and saturated in sentiment.
+All of creation was done for Jesus and by Jesus, and that makes the story of creation that much more beautiful, saturated in sentiment.

 OUR LOVE STORY WITH GOD

 While many people look shamefully towards the cross, the cross represents a part of the love story between Jesus and humanity, or, between God and humanity.
 See, the cosmos and all of creation were made by and for Jesus, so the love story between humanity and Jesus is that we are the centerpiece that Jesus had in mind for the creation of our solar system, and the reason for all the orbiting planets making Earth the most life-sustainable planet in the galaxy.

 That doesn’t even begin to explain how God birthed us into creation during the most auspicious time period, when we were able to integrate and learn to utilize the tools necessary to discover for our very eyes the origins of the galaxy during the Big Bang!